-If you are a kind person, you might give your coat to a boy freezing at a bus stop.
-This is the spirit that underpins SOS Children's Villages: We see a need and we respond to it.
+If you are a kind person, you might give your The internationally recognised Guidelines coat to a boy freezing at a bus stop.
+This for the Alternative Care of Children shows is the spirit that underpins SOS Children's the way: The priority is to enable families to Villages: We see a need and we respond take care of their children; but if a child needs to it.

-But you wouldn't give your coat to the boy if he had one already.
+if he had one already.
 This is the principle of necessity.
 And you wouldn't give him a coat if you were in the tropics.
 Whatever the boy's needs are, they probably don't include a winter coat.
 This is the principle of appropriateness.